Harry Taylor (Australian rules footballer): Personal life

 Before being drafted, Taylor had never been to Geelong and could not even locate it on a map.
 He is fascinated with World War II, which led him to start drinking cognac and to start watching the WWII-inspired TV series Band of Brothers, which he sometimes watches before a game to draw inspiration from.
 Taylor dislikes metropolitan life, as there are "too many people up there" for his liking.
-Taylor's high-school sweetheart, Michelle Giudice, gave birth to a boy in 2010.
+Taylor's high-school sweetheart, Michelle Giudice, gave birth to a boy named James in 2010.

 As of 2020, Taylor was studying a Bachelor of Applied Management course.